 CBCI and Presbyterian/St. Luke's Cancer Care Nutrition Team provides comprehensive nutrition care throughout your journey.
 We are available for pre-treatment consultation to maximize your nutritional status prior to therapy.
 Our team also provides inpatient and outpatient support and consultation during treatment and post-treatment to maximize your recovery.
 Each member of our nutrition team has a special interest in oncology and a nutrition subspecialty that provides an expert nutrition knowledge base related to cancer, blood disorders, autoimmune disorders and stem cell transplantation.
-Please notify your provider or any staff member if you desire a nutrition consultation with our team.
+You will meet with a dietician within the first week of your admission to provide nutrition goals and advice.
 We are here to help you reach your goals and speed your recovery.

 CBCI Nutrition Team

 Denise Kiklis RD, CNSC is an oncology/BMT dietitian and has been a member of the CBCI team since 2012.
-She works in the inpatient setting and has special interests in oncology, critical care, and nutrition support.
-Denise received her Bachelor’s of Science degree in Dietetics and completed a Coordinated Undergraduate Program at the University of Connecticut.
-She has worked as an inpatient oncology and critical care dietitian in New York and Colorado.
-Denise loves interacting with patients and supporting patients while they receive cancer treatment.
+She has worked as an inpatient oncology and critical care dietitian in New York, New Mexico and Colorado.
+Denise loves interacting with patients and supporting patients while they receive cancer treatment and works in both the inpatient and outpatient settings.
 She has been a Registered Dietitian since 1985 and a Certified Nutrition Support Clinician since 2012.